Jakewinter03/D20-Chararcter-Creator-Python/README.md

 # Created by: Ryan Brown
 # Description: This character creator is intended to automate the creation of Modern D20 Character sheets.
-# Ultimate this was a test of tkinter as well as a refresh of my programming capabilities with Python.
+# Ultimately this was a test of tkinter as well as a refresh of my programming capabilities with Python.
 #
 # PLANNED FUNCTIONALITY:
 # Roll Attributes